eiiches/scriptable-jmx-exporter/README.md

 So, whenever you need to write a new configuration, it's easier to start with a simple configuration (e.g. [scriptable-jmx-exporter.yaml](https://github.com/eiiches/scriptable-jmx-exporter/blob/develop/src/main/resources/scriptable-jmx-exporter.yaml) which is the default configuration picked when no configuration is provided on command line) and incrementally edit the configuration file while actually running your software.

-If the agent fails to load a new configuration, most likely due to configuration error, the agent will continue to use the previous configuration.
+If the exporter fails to load a new configuration, most likely due to configuration error, the exporter will continue to use the previous configuration.
 On the contrary, application startup will fail if the configuration has any errors.
-It's generally considered safe (in a sense that it will not interrupt running workloads) to reconfigure agents on a production cluster while they are running.
+It's generally considered safe (in a sense that it will not interrupt running workloads) to reconfigure the exporter on a production cluster while they are running.

 ### Example